 - Recruit and train our mentors and clear them with background checks.

-- Communicate with inquires, register boys, coordinate and produce our three-day Adventure Weekend.
+- Responding to program inquires, register boys, and coordinate our three-day Adventure Mountain Weekends.

 - Follow up and support mentors to insure they are being accountable to the boys they are mentoring.

-- Collaborate and work with school administrators to identify students in need of attending site-based program meetings.
+- Collaborate with school administrators to identify students in need of attending site-based program meetings.

 - Follow up with parents to answer questions and make sure their children are finding value in their BTM experience.

-- Create and execute group activities throughout the year.
+- Create and execute additional enrichment group activities throughout the year.

 - Communicate with mentors and boys to give them every opportunity to attend our site-based and community meetings.

-- Grow our program evaluation and data collection programs.
+- Cultivate our program evaluation and data collection practices.

 Boys to Men Mentoring Network Board of Directors

-Secretary – Craig Gagliardi – Craig has been as successful real estate agent for the last 15 years.
+Chairman – Craig Gagliardi – Craig has been as successful real estate agent for the last 16 years.
 He has been a Boys to Men mentor for the past six years and volunteers as the Weekend Coordinator and Weekend Leader.